Jesse Winker Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in MLB.
+- The Cardinals pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Cardinals' 5.23 team ERA ranks 22nd among all MLB pitching staffs.
+- The Cardinals have the 15th-ranked team ERA across all MLB pitching staffs (4.56).

-- Cardinals pitchers combine to rank 12th in baseball in home runs surrendered (seven total, one per game).
+- The Cardinals surrender the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Montgomery (1-0) makes the start for the Cardinals, his second of the season.
+- The Cardinals are sending Woodford (0-1) out for his second start of the season.

-- In his most recent time out on Sunday, the left-hander tossed five innings against the Toronto Blue Jays, allowing three earned runs while surrendering six hits.
+- In his last appearance on Monday, the righty threw 4 1/3 innings against the Atlanta Braves, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.